 Almost everyone has seen a squirrel, partly thanks to the animal’s rather intrusive way of creating a habitat for itself.
 Squirrels are quite adaptive, they live anywhere they can make a home, from tundra to tropical rainforest terrains.
 These fluffy-tailed mammals are found on every continent of the world, living almost anywhere there is vegetation.

-Australia is one of the few places without native squirrels and had to deliberately introduce the northern palm squirrel in 1898.
+Australia is one of the few places without native squirrels, and it had to deliberately introduce the northern palm squirrel in 1898.
 The squirrels were released on the WA South Perth Zoo grounds and can still be found in Australia today, even outside zoo grounds, particularly in Perth.
-Other places without native squirrels are Antarctica4, Madagascar, Greenland, and the Sahara desert.
+Other places without native squirrels are Antarctica3, Madagascar, Greenland, and the Sahara desert.